Brewers-Cardinals Betting Preview, Prediction, How to Watch

-The Milwaukee Brewers (23-17) take on the St. Louis Cardinals (16-25) in a NL Central matchup.
-This game will continue our MLB odds series with a Brewers-Cardinals prediction and pick while we let you know how to watch the game, as well.
+The Milwaukee Brewers (24-18) take on the St. Louis Cardinals (17-26) Wednesday night at Busch Stadium.
+This game will continue our MLB odds series with a Brewers-Cardinals prediction and pick while we let you know how to watch the game.

-The Brewers are now leading the NL Central.
-They are 5-5 in their last 10, but are coming off a weekend sweep of the Kansas City Royals.
-The Brewers outscored the Royals 18-10 in the series.
-Christian Yelich had three multi-hit games in the series and added three home runs, as well.
-William Contreras leads the team in batting average (.266) while Rowdy Tellez leads the team in home runs (10).
+Game one of this series was absolutely dominated by the Cardinals.
+St. Louis hit four home runs in the blowout victory.
+Tommy Edman finished the day with four hits to lead the Cardinals while Nolan Gorman, Lars Nootbar, Paul Goldschmidt and Nolan Arenado had multi-hit games.
+The Cardinals finished with 16 hits as a team.
+On the mound, Jack Flaherty threw seven innings, allowed three hits and struck out 10 in the 18-1 victory.
+Jesse Winker and Rowdy Tellez had two hits each in the loss.

-The Cardinals are 6-4 in their last 10 and are slowly clawing their way out of last place in the NL Central.
-St. Louis is coming off a solid sweep against the Boston Red Sox.
-In the series, the Cardinals had two come back wins and then won with ease Sunday night.
-Paul Goldschmidt leads the team in batting average (.313) while Nolan Gorman leads the Cardinals in the home run category (9).
+Game two was much closer.
+Wade Miley had to leave the game early, but the Brewers bullpen picked him up in a major way.
+Milwaukee used five different relievers as the bullpen combined for 7 1/3 innings pitched, nine strikeouts, six hits and just one run allowed.
+Joey Weimer and Brian Anderson homered in the 3-2 win for Milwaukee.
+Tommy Edman had another three hits for the Cardinals while Arenado hit a homerun for the fifth straight game.

 Here are the Brewers-Cardinals MLB odds, courtesy of FanDuel.